AbdallaElzedy/AsmViz/README.md

 - No real execution or register emulation
 - Best suited for small to medium snippets

-For deep debugging or performance work, dedicated systems tools are still essential.

 ---

-## Looking Ahead

-Possible directions this project could grow into include:

-- Support for Intel syntax
-- Clearer data-flow visualization
-- Improved representations of calling conventions
-- Exportable views for teaching material

-These are ideas rather than promises, and the project remains guided by learning needs.

----

 ## Author

 Built by **Abdalla Elzedy**
-as a personal learning project and a small contribution toward making systems programming more approachable.

 ---